 02 of 07

 Your garbage disposal is different from your actual garbage can.
 Not all food scraps and liquids are meant to be poured into your disposal.
-To prevent clogs and disposal jams, it's important to learn what foods are best left for the trash and what a garbage disposal is really meant to be used for.
+To prevent clogs and disposal jams, it's important to learn what foods are best left for the trash and what garbage disposal is meant to be used for.
 In general, you should not put in tough or fibrous food scraps, potato peels, grease and oil, and pits and other hard objects.

 03 of 07

 A little troubleshooting of common garbage disposal problems can save you hundreds of dollars in service calls or an unnecessary purchase of a new unit.
 Most disposal problems are related to jams.
 A jammed disposal is easy to fix, but ignoring a jam and repeatedly restarting the unit can burn out the motor.

 04 of 07